Google Equitable Design Fellowship

 Test | A/B test

-To test the two prototypes, we stationed in a high traffic area and lured participants with pizza (!!)
+To test the two prototypes, we stationed in a high-traffic area and invited participants to provide feedback.

 We recorded notes (key quotes, behavioral observations, and suggestions) and compiled them in a FigJam board.
 We then synthesized insights into categories with guidance from Zena, our IDEO mentor.